pezi/dart_periphery/README.md

 ## Introduction

 **dart_periphery** is a Dart port of the native [c-periphery library](https://github.com/vsergeev/c-periphery) for Linux Peripheral I/O (GPIO, LED, PWM, SPI, I2C, MMIO and Serial peripheral I/O).
-This package s designed for System on Chips (SoCs) such as Raspberry Pi, NanoPi, Banana Pi, and others.
+This package is designed for System on Chips (SoCs) such as Raspberry Pi, NanoPi, Banana Pi, and others.

 ### What is c-periphery?

-Extracted from the project web site:
+Abstract from the project web site:

 >c-periphery is a small C library for
 >